 According to studies, IBS sufferers who routinely take concentrated cumin report fewer symptoms.
 The antioxidant and anti-inflammatory properties of several of these superfoods are also present in cumin.

 Researchers think the delightful spice ginger can promote intestinal health and is especially good for the stomach and intestines.
 Ginger is frequently used to treat nausea since it may help to calm an upset stomach.
-When taken with a meal or as tea after, it is frequently found to help patients with uncomfortable indigestion.
+When taken with a meal or as a tea after, it is frequently found to help patients with uncomfortable indigestion.

 When taken as a tea, peppermint is very calming.
 There are some signs that by relaxing the colon’s muscles, peppermint oil may help healthy persons with IBS experience less discomfort and improve digestion.